 Trading Forex with Futures

-It may come as a surprise to many, but currency futures were the only vehicle for the individual Forex trader until 1996 when advances in PC’s and the internet allowed retail spot brokers to begin offering spot FX trading.
+It may come as a surprise to many, but currency futures were the only vehicle for the individual Forex trader until 1996 when advances in PCs and the internet allowed retail spot brokers to begin offering spot FX trading.
 Forex futures were first proposed by University of Chicago economist Milton Friedman, a champion of floating exchange rates, in 1971.
 After the dollar was floated in 1973, Friedman spoke with the chairman of the Chicago Mercantile Exchange, Leo Melamed, and Melamed hired Friedman as a consultant to design the new Forex futures market.
 Melamed’s autobiography Escape to the Futures is a fascinating read.

 How Did Retail Spot Get a Foothold?

 Before going into the details about how Forex futures work, we have to ask why retail spot Forex brokers were able to get an opening wedge into a market that had existed already for 25 years.
 The answer is a bit shocking — the CME was asleep at the switch.
-The new retail brokers had a terrific selling points — “trade with the big boys” — and a much needed trick: the contract size at the CME is 100,000 units of foreign currency (62,500 for Great Britain pound contract), and thus an extremely high dollar amount.
+The new retail brokers had a terrific selling point — “trade with the big boys” — and a much-needed trick: the contract size at the CME is 100,000 units of foreign currency (62,500 for Great Britain pound contract), and thus an extremely high dollar amount.
 The initial margin to trade this contract was about $1,500.
 But the retail brokers correctly identified that individuals wanted a smaller contract size and also a smaller initial margin.
 The CME did not offer mini contracts until the 2000’s.

 Also, at the time (1996), the Chicago futures system was mostly focused on the day session, which runs from 7:20 to 14:00 CST.
 Trading beyond that session in the electronic market, Globex, was limited.
 Brokers did not “make a market,” i.e., provide liquidity, until a few years later in 1999.
 But the spot brokers were able to advertise “24 hours a day” and that, of course, appealed to individuals with a day job or other time constraints.
 The final reason the CME lost so completely to the new retail spot broker business is that its website was a Byzantine, overly complicated mess.
-You could not easily find anything, like initial margin minimum or even the dollar size of the mini contract.
+You could not easily find anything, like the initial margin minimum or even the dollar size of the mini contract.
 No wonder individuals prefer spot retail brokers — despite their many drawbacks.

-All of this is a pity, because futures offer enormous advantages over spot to the individual trader.
+All of this is a pity because futures offer enormous advantages over spot to the individual trader.

 Quotation Convention

-First, futures are quoted in dollar terms, which was the norm before 1979, when the international foreign exchange dealers association adopted the European quotation convention.
+First, futures are quoted in dollar terms, which was the norm before 1979, when the International Foreign Exchange Dealers Association adopted the European Quotation Convention.
 In futures, every currency is quoted in terms of how many dollars it costs, and therefore the value of a tick (minimum one unit price change) is a fixed number.
-It is far more useful for rapid mental calculation when you know that every tick in the CAD and AUD is worth exactly $10, in the UK pound, exactly $6.25 and in everything else, $12.50.
+It is far more useful for rapid mental calculation when you know that every tick in the CAD and AUD is worth exactly $10, in the UK pound, exactly $6.25, and in everything else, $12.50.
 Everyone can easily multiply 10 or 20 times the fixed tick value in his head, whereas in spot, it is not such an easy calculation.

 The Myth of No Transaction Cost

 Secondly, in futures you know exactly what the commission cost is per side of a round-trip trade.
 Commissions have been progressively cut from as much as $50 per round-turn to less than $10 today.
-The retail brokers’ claim that spot trading is commission-free is public relations bunk.
+The retail brokers’ claim that spot trading is commission-free is a public relations bunk.
 For example, if you do 500 futures trades a year and pay $20 per round trip, the total commission cost is $10,000.
 Who would not want to save $10,000?

-However, it is certainly misleading for retail brokers to imply that commission-free means free of transaction cost.
+However, it is certainly misleading for retail brokers to imply that commission-free means free of transaction costs.
 In practice, spot platforms for retail customers offer a spread of 1-2 points in lieu of transaction fees.
 When you pay 2 points on every trade, it adds up to the same $10,000 per year if you do 500 trades a year.

 Liquidity